“Dude, I don’t know about this…” Rick shuffled his feet, his hand unconsciously rising to wipe the snot away from his abused nose.

 Rick hunched down a little, putting more of the tree they were hiding by between them.
 “Still… Old people?”

 His companion snorted.
 “That’s half the fun right there, idiot.
-You want the smack or not?
+Do you want the smack or not?
 I got others needing what I got as much or more than you.
 And they can pay.”

 “That’s more like it.”
 Ice’s smile was predatory.
 “Now come on.
 Those two old farts will never know what hit them.”
 He hefted the bat at his side.